sithara-galagedara/contact-list-application/README.md

 ### Backend Technical Implementations

 1.Spring Data JPA and the configurations added.
-This is only a Database ready system.
-Configurations and entities implemented plug in a database.
-Make sure to remove the exclude = {DataSourceAutoConfiguration.class, HibernateJpaAutoConfiguration.class} part from the ContactListApplication class to run with a database
+At the moment this is only a Database ready system and database configurations and entities added to connect a database while going forward.
+Make sure to remove the exclude = {DataSourceAutoConfiguration.class, HibernateJpaAutoConfiguration.class} part from the ContactListApplication class when database connected.

 2.For all the package classes related logins added the LoggingAspect

-3.People Entity is the mapping file for the database and to transfer the data from persistence layer to front-end we uses PeopleDTO class
+3.People Entity is the mapping file for the database and to transfer the data from persistence layer to front-end, source uses PeopleDTO class

 4.CSV file is available in the resource folder and when loading the application from the front-end it will show all the fetched data from CSV.
 At the moment CSV file uses as the datasource